PriorVAE: Encoding spatial priors with VAEs for small-area estimation: Introduction

 A variational autoencoder (VAE) extends this formulation to a probabilistic generative model \citep{kingma2013auto}.
 Rather than learning a latent representation $z$, it learns a probabilistic distribution $p(z|x),$ from which a latent representation can be sampled.
 This distribution is chosen in such a way, that the latent variables $z$ are independent and normally distributed.
 To achieve this, the encoder outputs a pair of $d$-dimensional vectors $\mu_\gamma, \sigma^2_\gamma$ to characterise the mean and variance of $z,$ respectively.
 The latent variable then follows the Gaussian distribution $z \sim \mathcal{N}(\mu_\gamma, \sigma^2_\gamma I)$.
 The loss function is modified to include a KL-divergence term implied by a standard $\mathcal{N}(0,I)$ prior on $z$: $\mathcal{L}(x, \hat{x}) = p(x|\hat{x}) + \text{KL}(\mathcal{N}(\mu_\gamma, \sigma^2_\gamma I) || \mathcal{N}(0, I))$.
 The KL term can be interpreted as a regulariser ensuring parsimony in the latent space.
 New data can be generated by sampling from the latent space with the trained decoder network.
 This feature of VAEs has led to a series of successful applications with the goal of generating new samples from the approximated distribution of real data \citep{liu2018constrained}.

-In this paper we propose a novel use of VAEs: we learn uncorrelated representations of spatiotemporal GP priors for a predefined spatiotemporal setting, and then use the trained decoder to perform Bayesian inference on new data.
+In this paper we propose a novel use of VAEs, termed PriorVAE: we learn uncorrelated representations of spatial GP priors for a predefined spatial setting, and then use the trained decoder to perform Bayesian inference on new data.

 Our contributions can be summarised as follows. \squishlisttwo \item We introduce a two stage process for inference.
-First, we train a VAE to create an uncorrelated representation of complex spatiotemporal priors.
+First, we train a VAE to create an uncorrelated representation of complex spatial priors.
 Next, we use the learnt latent distribution in the model instead of the GP prior to perform MCMC inference on new data, while keeping the trained decoder fixed. \item We demonstrate the usage of VAE-priors on a range of simulated and real-life datasets to show their performance in small-area estimation tasks. \squishend

 The rest of this paper is organised as follows.
 In Section~\ref{section:methods}, we lay out the methodology of the two-stage approach.
 In Section~\ref{section:experiments}, we demonstrate the approach on synthetic and real datasets.
 In Section~\ref{section:discussion}, we conclude with a discussion and provide a broader outlook on the potential impact of this work.